 Rowan laughs.
 ‘Girlfriend?
 Oh no, Taïga is my sister!’

-Loki smiles, ‘Great!’, and sets off after Taïga.
+‘Great!’
+Loki smiles and sets off after Taïga.

 ‘Have you seen the new boy?
 He’s watching you?’

 ‘You’re hopeless!’
 Linn giggles.
 ‘I think his dad is the famous author, you know.’
-She tugs on Taïga’s arm to make her turn around.
+She tugs on Taïga’s arm to make her turn around and skate clockwise again.
 ‘Simmingway something.’

 ‘Yeah.
-It’s the old guy filming with his cellphone over there.
+It’s the old guy with a beard filming with his cell over there.
 My dad thinks he’s absolutely charming, and that his book probably is an auto biography…’

 ‘Have you read it?’

 Suddenly the new boy accelerates past Taïga, grabbing her hand and tugging her along.
 She’s surprised, and a little annoyed.